volkaert/simple-event-broker2/README.md

 Liveness and readiness probes have been introduced in Spring Boot 2.3.
 See https://spring.io/blog/2020/03/25/liveness-and-readiness-probes-with-spring-boot

-Pay attention to the difference between readiness et liveness.
+Pay attention to the difference between liveness and readiness.
 In case of a liveness failure, Kubernetes will kill the pod and restart another one.
 In case of a readiness failure, Kubernetes will stop to route the traffic to the pod until the readiness state succeed.
 Liveness state should be used only for non-recoverable errors.